Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         Huawei OceanStor Dorado API device ID.
 Optional: the appliance reports its own at login, so this is only needed to override that answer.
-  --include-unmapped    Also check LUNs that are not mapped to any host.
-Those
+  --device-threshold-severity {ok,warn,crit,unknown}
-                        are not serving anything, so they are left out by default.
+                        State to report for a thin LUN that reached the fill threshold configured on the appliance itself.
+That threshold is what the storage administrator set in the management GUI, so the check and the appliance agree on when a LUN is full instead of each having their own opinion.
+A LUN whose threshold is switched off is not affected.
+Default: warn --include-unmapped    Also check LUNs that are not mapped to any host.
+Those are not serving anything, so they are left out by default.
 Default: False